rstudio/education.rstudio.com/content/blog/2020-03-12-native-classroom/index.markdown

 # **1. Creating culturally relevant and inclusive content and structure**

 In an inclusive classroom, we’re addressing two big issues.
 First – is the material personally relevant?
-Second – is the material accessible and safe to engage with?^[[Guide for Inclusive Teaching at Columbia](https://cpb-us-w2.wpmucdn.com/edblogs.columbia.edu/dist/8/1109/files/2020/02/Guide-for-Inclusive-Teaching-at-Columbia_Accessibility-Revisions_15-January-2020_FINAL.pdf)]
+Second – is the material accessible and safe to engage with? ^[[Guide for Inclusive Teaching at Columbia](https://cpb-us-w2.wpmucdn.com/edblogs.columbia.edu/dist/8/1109/files/2020/02/Guide-for-Inclusive-Teaching-at-Columbia_Accessibility-Revisions_15-January-2020_FINAL.pdf)]

 Skills in coding and statistics grow through application, which happens best when students are motivated to answer a question.
 If one of our goals as instructors is to increase diversity in STEM and data science, then we need to become literate on a diversity of questions that people are motivated to answer.

 For this workshop, I've chosen the route of letting students choose among datasets on public health and social justice issues.
-These topics are too widely pertinent to Native peoples, e.g. diabetes^[[Call to action: A new path for improving diabetes care for Indigenous peoples, a global review](https://www.sciencedirect.com/science/article/pii/S0168822716302467)], cancer^[[Cancer in Indigenous Populations](https://www.thelancet.com/series/cancer-in-indigenous-populations)], suicide^[[The Native American Identity Crisis and the Rise of Suicide](https://blog.nativehope.org/february-spotlight-native-american-identity)], and gun crime^[[Gun Violence Has a Major Impact on Native Communities in the United States](https://www.teenvogue.com/story/gun-violence-has-a-major-impact-on-native-communities-in-the-united-states)].
+These topics are too widely pertinent to Native peoples, e.g. diabetes ^[[Call to action: A new path for improving diabetes care for Indigenous peoples, a global review](https://www.sciencedirect.com/science/article/pii/S0168822716302467)], cancer ^[[Cancer in Indigenous Populations](https://www.thelancet.com/series/cancer-in-indigenous-populations)], suicide ^[[The Native American Identity Crisis and the Rise of Suicide](https://blog.nativehope.org/february-spotlight-native-american-identity)], and gun crime ^[[Gun Violence Has a Major Impact on Native Communities in the United States](https://www.teenvogue.com/story/gun-violence-has-a-major-impact-on-native-communities-in-the-united-states)].
 Now, no group is homogenous and it is inaccurate to think that every member of a marginalized group is interested in social justice; however, these topics do draw the interest of my students.
 They are also issues that the power of data literacy can help students solve in their lifetimes.
 In the future, I plan to incorporate datasets on other contemporary issues, such as social media usage (similar to [Girls Inc of NYC](https://www.elsevier.com/connect/teaching-data-science-through-the-lens-of-social-justice-issues)), as the current hard-hitting topics may turn-off some students.
 The provided datasets serve as the basis for group projects, in which students hone and analyze their research questions.

 To create a safe and engaging classroom structure, I take a few different abstract and concrete steps...